noop-inc/documentation/src/content/docs/services.md

 # **Service Configuration**

-Service defaults are configured in your Application Manifest (app.yml).
-Memory and cpu capacity, build process and runtime details are all defined in the app.yml.
+Service defaults are configured in your Application Blueprint (blueprint.yaml).
+Memory and cpu capacity, build process and runtime details are all defined in the blueprint.yaml.

 Here is a basic example of a NodeJS service with no environment variables.